 A Level Physics – A Tough Yet Fascinating Subject

 Physics is defined as “the study of how things work.
 It can explain the mysteries of gravity, electricity, magnetism and nuclear power.”
 It is truly a fascinating subject – one that combines both the fields of Maths and Science to help us discover more about our physical world.
 It is no wonder that many students in Singapore have opted to take up Physics as part of their A Level subject combination.
-This article will give you an overview of the A Level Physics syllabus and top result-proven tips to score well, brought to you by our top A Level Physics tutors.
+This article will give you an overview of the A Level Physics syllabus and top result-proven tips to score well, brought to you by our top tutors teaching A Level Physics Tuition.

 The jump from O Level to A Level Physics is a very intense one.
 As with Chemistry, the O Level Physics syllabus provides a good introduction and foundation to the subject, and A Level Physics is where the going gets tough.
 The topics and calculations are far more complex than the former, and students are finding concepts incredibly difficult to understand.
 It is not common that the sometimes seemingly impossible questions in their JC Physics papers leave students demoralised, resulting in them turning to private A Level Physics Tuition for assistance.